erickyoung254/erickyoung254/README.md

 # Hi there, I'm Erick Mong'are  from Nairobi 👋

 ## 🚀 About Me
-- 🔭 I’m a Backend web developer
+- 🔭 I’m a Backend developer
 - 🌱 Currently focusing on **Django, Node.Js**
 - 🎯 Aspiring to become a **Backend developer**
 - 📫 Reach me at: [Email]([emongare0002@gmail.com])